wazo-platform/wazo-platform.org/content/uc-doc/administration/sccp/index.md

 ## Provisioning

-To be able to provision SCCP phones you should :
+To be able to provision SCCP phones you should:

 - activate the [DHCP Server](/uc-doc/system/dhcp),
 - activate the